expo/expo/docs/pages/workflow/customizing.md

 Your app can still run in Expo Go, but any custom native code won't be accessible if it's not already present in the Expo Go app.
 [Learn more](./using-expo-client).

-To eject to the bare workflow, you can run `expo eject` and follow the instructions.
-Head over to the [bare workflow walkthrough](../bare/exploring-bare-workflow.md) to learn more about what the workflow will look like after ejecting.
+If you install a package with a [**config plugin**](../guides/config-plugins), you'll need to add the plugin to your `app.json`s [`plugins`](../versions/latest/config/app/#plugins) array, then re-run `expo prebuild` to sync the changes before rebuilding the native app.
+Often this does things like adding required permissions to the `Info.plist` or `AndroidManifest.xml`.

+You may need to run `expo prebuild --clean` depending on how complex the plugin is.
+If you've made manual modifications to your `ios/` or `android/` folder, you'll need to manually setup new packages as running `expo prebuild` may not work as expected (think of this like running `yarn` after manually modifying your `node_modules/` folder).

-If you want to make static changes to your native project files like the iOS `Info.plist`, or `AndroidManifest.xml` and still have access to prebuilding, check out the [config plugins guide](../guides/config-plugins)
+If you want to make static changes to your native project files like the iOS `Info.plist`, or `AndroidManifest.xml` and still have access to prebuilding, check out the [config plugins guide](../guides/config-plugins/#creating-a-plugin)